 Key issue Did the Scottish Government (or others where relevant) agree to the recommendation?
 Progress against delivery Notes and additional information Parole Board for Scotland - update on the timetable for implementing the amendments to the Parole Board Rules and details of the work it is doing to improve Parole Scotland's communication with victims to ensure they understand the parole process Yes The Parole Board has provided the information requested.
 The Committee will keep the situation under review as the Committee still has several issues which it believes still need to be resolved.
 [Information provided by the Parole Board, June 2022] The amendments have been fully implemented.
 There was some delay in implementing Tribunal observations due to COVID 19, but observations commenced in April 2022.
-The Board has recruited a Victims Team to improve victim's understanding of the parole process by providing support and guidance Reducing youth offending, offering community justice solutions and alte rnatives to custody Secure care - confirmation from the Scottish Government whether data is collected which details the number of requests for secure care places each year and the number provided and, if so, if that data is publicly available In part The Scottish Government has provided the information requested.
+The Board has recruited a Victims Team to improve victim's understanding of the parole process by providing support and guidance Reducing youth offending, offering community justice solutions and alternatives to custody Secure care - confirmation from the Scottish Government whether data is collected which details the number of requests for secure care places each year and the number provided and, if so, if that data is publicly available In part The Scottish Government has provided the information requested.
 However, it is not clear if they will now collect such data.
 The Committee will keep the situation under review [Information provided by the Scottish Government, June 2022] The Scottish Government do not currently collate data relating to the number of requests for secure care places each year.
-We are considering a future minimum dataset for secure care, which would include this information
+It is considering a future minimum dataset for secure care, which would include this information.
+The Committee may wish to ask for a timetable for this work to be completed.